Glacier National Park Vacation Guide: Tips for Families

 Grinnell Glacier Trail

 The Grinnell Glacier Trailhead was one of our favorite hikes of the trip, though we didn’t tackle the whole trail with our 2, 6, and 8-year-olds.
 Our 2-year-old was carried the entire way, but the older two hiked on their own.
 We took the boat from Many Glacier Hotel across Swiftcurrent Lake and Lake Josephine, which cut down the hike to about 7.2 miles instead of 10.6.
 The total elevation gain is 1,600 feet, with some steep sections, especially after getting off the boat.
 We made it about 2.5 miles from the dock before the kids were ready to turn back, but the views were spectacular the entire way, so we didn’t feel like we missed out.
-Even if you can’t do the whole hike, I highly recommend it.
+Even if you can’t do the whole hike, I highly recommend it and label it as one of the best hikes in Glacier National Park!
 Just be aware there are some steep areas, so it’s not ideal if anyone in your group has a fear of heights.

 Swiftcurrent Lake

 We also loved hiking around Swiftcurrent and Lake Josephine, soaking up the beautiful weather, trees, and wildlife.
 The kids were in awe, exploring nature and feeling like they were on another planet.
 Always carry bear spray, though!
-Even close to the hotels and campgrounds, we had a Grizzly encounter.
+Even close to the hotels and campgrounds, we had a Grizzly encounter, as the animals at Glacier National Park do live there!
 Luckily, we were making plenty of noise, so we didn’t startle her.
 She knew we were there, and we calmly backed away.
 It was a good reminder that you can never be too cautious.
 Traveling in larger groups and talking as you hike is always a smart move, as it alerts wildlife to your presence.
 Bears generally want to avoid you, so letting them know you’re coming helps keep everyone safe.

 When we had the chance to hike without the kids, we chose Ptarmigan Tunnel.
 This 10.6-mile hike, with a 2,300-foot elevation gain, led us through wildflowers, trees, and past a waterfall before reaching the tunnel.
 An older child, around 10 years old, could probably handle it if they’re an experienced hiker, but it’s too tough for younger kids.
 I wouldn’t recommend turning around early on this one—the true “wow” moment is at the tunnel.
 And that glacier lake you see in the photo?
 You’ll definitely want to dip your feet in.
 How long can you last in the icy water?

-Family-Friendly Scenic Float Tour Near Glacier National Park
+Family-Friendly Scenic Float Tour For Your Glacier National Park Vacation

 Looking Back on our Incredible Glacier National Park Vacation